Table of Contents

 A3.
-You need a program that gives you full administration control (for as and when needed situations) and is easy to use.
-This way you will be able to retain control of timing while cutting down the administration costs.
+You need a program that gives you complete administration control (for as and when needed situations) and is easy to use.
+This way, you will retain control of timing while cutting down the administration costs.

 A4.
-Make recognition a habitual process by choosing a program that goes well with business tools (like SAP, Zoho, Freshworks) that employees already use on a daily basis.
-Make sure your potential provider offers integrations and will it have an effect on the overall cost of the product.
+Make recognition a habitual process by choosing a program that goes well with business tools (like SAP, Zoho, Freshworks) that employees already use daily.
+Make sure your potential provider offers integrations and will it affect the overall cost of the product.

 Q5.
 How will the data be managed?